snap-one/docs-driverworks-proxyprotocol/source/includes/54_intercom_state_notifications/_15-USECAMERACHANGED.md

 ## USE\_CAMERA\_CHANGED

-Notification sent to the proxy  when the use camera value of the intercom has changed
+Notification sent to the protocol when the use camera value of the intercom has changed.

 ### Signature